ClimateImpactLab/DataFS/docs/pythonapi.io.rst

 Writing Archive Files
 ---------------------

 To write to a file in DataFS you'll first need to create the archive.
 We'll assume you've already set up your api with manager, and authorities.
-We'll use the :py:meth:`datafs.DataAPI.create`.
+We'll use :py:meth:`~datafs.DataAPI.create`.

 .. code-block:: python